rl-duan/runlinduan/content/publication/Parametric/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *The ACM CHI Conference on Human Factors in Computing Systems 2024*
+publication: In *ASME 2024 International Design Engineering Technical Conferences \& Computers and Information in Engineering Conference. *
-publication_short: Under Review *CHI 2024*
+publication_short: Accepted *IDETC 2024*

-abstract: Parametric modeling is a powerful design tool for controlling precision, accessing high-quality design libraries, and iterating on designs.
-However, its steep learning curve, complex user interfaces, and lack of spatial understanding can hinder novice users from creating reusable and precise solid models.
-To overcome the barriers, we introduce pARametric, an augmented reality (AR) system that provides an effortless in-situ parametric modeling experience.
-This system includes an immersive sketching platform for freehand sketching, transformer-based parametric sketch construction, and an AR interface that offers intuitive hand-virtual geometry interaction for 3D modeling operations.
-In a user study of 8 participants, we found that novice designers saw great potential in pARametric to enhance their capabilities and willingness to use parametric modeling for design.
-We further discuss how pARametric can be integrated into the traditional parametric modeling workflow to benefit broader designers.
+abstract: "Parametric modeling software is a powerful design tool for controlling dimensions, accessing high-quality model libraries, and iterating on design concepts.
+However, its steep learning curve, complex user interfaces, and lack of support for spatial understanding can hinder novice users from creating reusable and precise solid models.
+To overcome these barriers, we intro- duce pARametric , an augmented reality (AR) system that provides an effortless parametric modeling experience in situ.
+This system features an immersive sketching platform for freehand sketching, a transformer-based parametric sketch construction algorithm, and an AR interface that offers intuitive hand-to-virtual geom- etry interaction for 3D modeling operations.
+In pARametric, a novice designer without experience in 3D modeling can create parametric models for personal fabrication.
+Our system uses en- vironmental information as design references to make decisions about structure, dimension, and shape.
+The system allows users to express their design intents by sketching in freehand rather than mastering the sophisticated operations of existing modeling software.
+We also incorporate widely used 3D modeling fea- tures such as extrusion, revolution, sweep, and mirror to create a wide variety of models.
+In a user study with 8 participants, we discovered that novice designers see great potential in pARa- metric to enhance their capabilities and willingness to engage in parametric modeling for design.
+We further discuss how our system can be integrated into traditional parametric modeling workflows to benefit a wider range of designers for visualization and collaboration on sophisticated design tasks."

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.